 What the Directories say

-According to Chambers and Partners, he is “very good at dealing with complex cases and cutting through very detailed instructions and papers”
+According to Chambers and Partners, he is “very good at dealing with complex cases and cutting through very detailed instructions and papers”, and he is “really excellent at everything, being fully apprised of corporate immigration issues and particularly good on EU and nationality issues”.

 Joe is an established practitioner in all areas of asylum, personal immigration, EU migration and nationality law.
 He often advises high net worth individuals on migration solutions (investor, entrepreneur etc.) and assists with the reversal of mandatory refusal decisions.
 He also advised on asylum and diplomatic law issues arising from the decision by Julian Assange to seek refuge in the Embassy of Ecuador.
 Previous clients include victims of political persecution in Russia (political activists, former Yukos executives and others) and a former prime minister deposed in a military coup.